ndyashas/Salaga-RV/README.md

 # Salaga-RV

-Simple CPU cores where I implement what I have learnt
+Simple CPU cores where I implement what I have learnt in my EE457 course at USC under Prof. Gandhi Puvvada